aqilahqi/music-playlist/README.md

 # music-playlist

 Requesting a set of songs from an artist, using the Discogs api.
 Users are able to view and like the song.
-Songs that a liked, will be added to a favorite list.
+Songs that are liked, will be added to a favorite list.
 This app is available to preview at [Vercel](https://music-playlist-eight.vercel.app/)

 ## What I used
 - `Vue 3`